Funded MAs, Bridge Programs, and Pre-Doctoral Fellowships – Classics and related

 some funding options for MAs at UToronto – Dec 15 – NEW 2021 additional diversity funding options Uncertain

 Funded Bridge MA in Classics, U Michigan – Dec 15, two summers and two semesters of funding, with a summer matriculation (June 1).
-Funding level(s) not on website.
+Cost of living $38,838 (MIT).
 Uncertain

 Funded (by teaching) MA at FSU – Dec 15, alum endorsed!
 Uncertain